LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Each exchange in Bubble Sort removes precisely one inversion; therefore, Bubble Sort requires :math:`O(N^2)` exchanges.

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-bubblesort-begin
    :end-before: chunk-bubblesort-end
    :linenos:

 Selection Sort
 --------------

+The Selection Sort algorithm works to minimize the amount of data movement, hence the number of ``exchange()`` calls.

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-selectionsort-begin
    :end-before: chunk-selectionsort-end
    :linenos:

+It's a remarkably simple algorithm to explain.
+As shown in the code, the actual sorting is done by a function, ``IntArraySelectionSort()``, which works just like Bubble sort and takes an array of data as its only parameter.
+The way Selection Sort works is as follows:

+#.
+An outer loop visits each item in the array to find out whether it is the
+   mininum.
+If it is not the minimum, it is going to be swapped with whatever item in the rest of the array is the minimum.

+#.
+To find the minimum value in the rest of the array, we use a helper function,
+   ``IntArrayMin()``.
+This function has a parameter, ``start`` to indicate where we wish to begin the search.
+So as you can see from the loop in ``IntArraySelectionSort()``, when we are looking at position ``i``, we are searching for the minimum from position ``i + 1`` to the end of the array.

+#.
+As a concrete example, if you have an array of 10 elements, this means that
+   ``i`` goes from 0 to 9.
+When we are looking at position 0, we check to see whether positions 1..9 have the minimum value.
+If not, we find the minimum and swap it.
+Then we consider ``i=1`` and look at positions 2..9.
+And so on.

+We won't do the full algorithmic analysis here.
+Selection Sort is a a potentially good sort when the data are nearly in the right order.
+When the data are in precisely the opposite order (say, descending instead of ascending) the worst case behavior is on part with Bubble Sort, or :math:`O(N^2)` exchanges.

 Insertion Sort
 --------------